dotdc/grafana-dashboards-kubernetes/README.md

 ## Known issue(s)

-### Broken panels on k8s-views-nodes is some cases
+### Broken panels on k8s-views-nodes in some cases

 The `k8s-views-nodes` dashboard will have many broken panels if the `node` label from `kube_node_info` doesn't match the `nodename` label from `node_uname_info`.